EWI4000s

 Click image for full details

-The Akai EWI4000s features an amazing new "EVI Fingering Mode" designed by Patchman Music's own Matt Traum which allows EVI and brass players to easily play this instrument with brass-style fingerings!
+The Akai EWI SOLO, EWI5000, EWI4000s, and EWI USB feature multiple fingering options including Sax, Traditional EWI, Flute, Oboe, and the amazing new "EVI Fingering Mode" adapted by Patchman Music's own Matt Traum from Nyle Steiner's original EVI system which allows EVI and brass players to easily play this instrument with brass-style fingerings!

 This page explains the special "EVI Fingering Mode"

-In addition to the standard EWI woodwind fingering system, the EWI4000s features an innovative new EVI (electronic valve instrument) brass-style fingering mode.
+In addition to the standard EWI woodwind fingering system, the EWI SOLO, EWI5000, EWI4000s, and EWI USB also feature Sax, Oboe, Flute, and the innovative new EVI (electronic valve instrument) brass-style fingering mode.
 For the first time in history, both woodwind AND brass players can play the same wind instrument with totally different fingering systems simply by changing one parameter!
-The brass-style EVI fingering mode lets EVI and brass players play the EWI4000s with minimum effort.
+The brass-style EVI fingering mode, lets EVI and brass players play the EWI SOLO, EWI5000, EWI4000s, and EWI USB with minimum effort.
 EVI players will find EVI fingering mode quite familiar since all of the EVI fingerings and Trill Keys are available in this system.
 Brass players with no EVI experience will also find the EVI fingering mode easy to understand since much of it is similar to an actual brass instrument.
-With a moderate amount of practice, brass players can learn this fingering system and be enjoying the EWI4000s faster than if they had to learn woodwind fingerings.
+With a moderate amount of practice, brass players can learn this fingering system and be enjoying the EWI SOLO, EWI5000, EWI4000s, and EWI USB much faster than if they had to learn woodwind fingerings.

-The EVI Fingering Mode on the EWI4000s was designed to follow as closely as possible the well-established EVI fingering system which was developed in the mid-1970s by Nyle Steiner.
-The EVI's fingering system was conceived by Steiner as a way for brass players to play a synthesizer with fingering techniques they already knew- a concept that was quite radical at the time.
+The EVI Fingering Mode on the EWI SOLO, EWI5000, EWI4000s, and EWI USB was designed for the EWI form factor by Patchman Music's Matt Traum to follow as closely as possible the well-established EVI fingering system which was developed in the mid-1970s by EVI / EWI inventor Nyle Steiner.
+The EVI's fingering system was originally conceived by Nyle Steiner as a way for brass players to play a music synthesizer with fingering techniques they already knew- a concept that was quite radical at the time.
 To an experienced brass player the EVI fingering system may seem a little odd at first glance, but rest assured that the system is very logical and well thought out.
 It was so well thought out that it has essentially remained unchanged and has become a standard in its own right.
-Though the EWI4000s may not be a true EVI and this fingering system must conform to the physical layout of the EWI keys, the EWI4000s EVI fingering system has been carefully optimized to fit the EWI's woodwind key form factor as well as possible.
+Though the EWI SOLO, EWI5000, EWI4000s, and EWI USB may not be a true EVI in shape and this fingering system must conform to the physical layout of the EWI keys, the EWI SOLO, EWI5000, EWI4000s, and EWI USB EVI fingering system does work extremely well.
+It has been carefully adapted to the EWI's woodwind key form factor as well as possible.
+Because of this careful design, NONE of the abilities of an actual EVI are lost in this adaptation.
+In fact, a few added possibilities become available with this system such as playing up a half step simply by lifting one of the left hand fingers.
+Automatic "outside" jazz licks and playing in C# is easy!

 The following is an overview of how the EVI fingering mode works.
 On a wind controller, embouchure is not used to change octaves and half octaves.
 Instead, we do this with the left hand.
-The desired octave is selected with the rollers located on the underside of the EWI4000s.
+The desired octave is selected with the rollers located on the underside of the EWI SOLO, EWI5000, EWI4000s, and EWI USB.
 The left hand thumb rolls between these rollers to select the octave.
-Note that you always place the thumb between two rollers so that you are actually touching two rollers at all times.
-By "half octave" we are referring to whether a right hand open fingering sounds a "C" or a "G".
+Note that you always place the thumb in the groove between two rollers so that you are actually touching two rollers at all times (except on the EWI USB's outermost octaves whereby you touch just the outer roller).
+By "half octave" we are referring to whether a right hand open fingering sounds a "C" or a "G" for example.
 This is selected the same way for every octave- that is- by either touching the left hand index finger key to select a "G" or not touching it to select a "C".
 The right hand then can finger downward chromatically from this "C" or "G" as on a trumpet.
+Fingering on the right hand is always like the lowest octave of a trumpet in ALL octaves- that is, every D is fingered 1 and 3, etc...
+Since every octave is fingered exactly the same, you only need to learn one octave to master the fingering system for the entire range of the instrument.
+In this regard, the EVI fingering system is actually more logical and easier to learn than on an acoustic trumpet which is different in every octave.

 "Ei" is the standard EWI fingering system.

-"Ev" and "Er" are the two EVI fingering modes.
+"Ev" and "Er" are the two EVI / Brass fingering modes.
 Both are identical except for the direction of the octave rollers.
-Both directions are provided to allow the user to choose which is most comfortable.
+Both directions are provided to allow the user to choose which is most comfortable...

 "Ev" = Uses the same roller direction as in EWI fingering mode.
 "Ev" mode may be useful to experienced EWI players who wish to experiment with "brass-type" fingerings yet keep their already-learned EWI roller technique.